anibalsanchez/rfc-gsoc-2017-ws-j4/README.md

 ##### b.
 Development Alternative: 3-Party Micro-framework

-As an alternative, nowadays, there are several popular micro-frameworks that can solve solve the project requirements.
+As an alternative, nowadays, several popular micro-frameworks can solve the project requirements.
 Following this argument, these are some suitable third-party micro-frameworks:

 | Feature | Slim Framework | Lumen (Laravel) | Silex (Symfony)
 | ------- | -------------- | --------------- | ----------------|